-141 There is an undeniable link between work culture and the quality and length of work careers.
-Work culture 142 should promote wellbeing at work, work community skills and creativity, and should encourage good leadership.
-Work must be organised in such a way that both the requirements of employees as well as 143 144 employers are considered.
-Both employers and employees must feel they have responsibilities and duties, and 145 they must care for their part for the implementation of working life legislation as well as occupational health and safety.
+- There is an undeniable link between work culture and the quality and length of work careers. - 164 The culture at work should promote wellbeing at work, work community skills and creativity, email: syl@syl.fi and should encourage good leadership.
+Work must be organised in such a way that both the requirements of employees as well as employers are considered.
+Both employers and employees must feel they have responsibilities and duties, and they must care for their part for the implementation of working life legislation as well as occupational health and safety.
 The increasing amount of irregular work must be considered in social and working life legislation.
-146 The rigidity of social security must not hinder the opportunity to educate oneself, create something new, and 147 148 entrepreneurship all through life.
-The collective agreements must in their turn take into account the needs of 149 those who have atypical work.
+The rigidity of social security must not hinder the opportunity to educate oneself, create something new, and entrepreneurship all through life.
+The collective agreements must in their turn take into account the needs of those who have atypical work.